bitblit/Ratchet/README.md

 The Observable ratchet is based on Observables through RXJS.
 If you use it, you'll need:

 ```
-    "rxjs": "5.5.6",
+    "rxjs": "7.0.1",
 ```

 ### Handlebars and PortableFetch

-The simplified mailer for SES (aws/ses/mailer) can be provided with a remote template renderer, which assumes the template is a handlebars template.
-If you use it, you'll need Handlebars and PortableFetch installed:
+The simplified mailer for SES (aws/ses/mailer) can be provided with a remote template renderer, which assumes the template is a Handlebars template.
+If you use it, you'll need Handlebars (and Handlebars-Layouts, which isn't required but is highly recommended if you are doing much Handlebars work needing templates) and PortableFetch installed:

 ```
-    "handlebars": "4.1.2",
+    "handlebars": "4.7.7",
+    "handlebars-layouts": "3.1.4",
     "portable-fetch": "3.0.0"
 ```

-I use PortableFetch to keep Ratchet useable on both the client and server side.
+I use PortableFetch to keep Ratchet usable on both the client and server side.

 # Testing

 Ha!
-No, seriously - I am actually improving on this in Node, slowly (2018-03-23)

-To run the tests that ARE in here,
+No, seriously - all testing is done using Jest.
+To run them:

-`npm test`
+`yarn test`

-# Why not Lodash?
+# Why not X?
+(Where X=Lodash, Underscore, Ramda, etc...)

-Honestly, because when I first started writing this I hadn't discovered Lodash yet.
-The odds are quite good that in future releases of Ratchet some duplicative functionality may end up being marked deprecated and turned into thin pipes into Lodash functions instead.
+Originally, my answer would be because I just didn't know about them.
+I know about them now (2019) and I use them quite a lot myself.
+Any code has impedence mismatches (either with the problem domain, or just with how I _think_ about the problem) and so Ratchet is how _I_ tackle some of these.
+If you think like me, Ratchet is for you!
+If not, it's ok - go use X.  We're still friends.

 # Deployment